 This preparation is also important if you are thinking of removing your toddlers dummy- explain the change, be consistent and stick to what you say.
 This will make the process easier.

 When parents contact me, I reassure them that all children have the ability to sleep well – the most important thing is for the parent to stay relaxed, consistent and confident.

-I hope that these tips help to make bedtime into a relaxing and easy process.
-Please do remember that it is normal for toddlers to sometimes fight bed time.
+I hope that these tips help to make bedtime a relaxing and easy process.
+Please do remember that it is normal for toddlers to sometimes fight bedtime.
 As long as you stay relaxed and ignore the protests this should pass.
-The more attention you bring to the behavior, generally, the longer it’ll go on for.
+The more attention you bring to the behaviour, generally, the longer it’ll go on.